 We have worked with our outside legal counsel and our independent registered public accounting firms to make our filings comply with all related requirements.
 Nevertheless the issues surrounding our historical stock option grant practices are complex and the regulatory guidelines or requirements continue to evolve.
 There can be no assurance that further SEC and other requirements will not evolve and that we will not be required to further amend this and other filings.
-In addition to the cost and time to amend financial reports, such amendments may have a material adverse affect on investors and common stock price and could result in a delisting of our common stock from The Nasdaq Global Select Market.
+In addition to the cost and time to amend financial reports, such amendments may have a material adverse affect on investors and common stock price.